-Parker Brothers is a toy and game manufacturer and brand.
-Since 1883, the company has published more than 1800 games; among their best known products are Monopoly, Cluedo (licensed from the British publisher and known as Clue in North America), Risk, Trivial Pursuit, Ouija boards, Aggravation and Probe.
+Parker Bros. is a game manufacturer and brand since 1883.
+The company has published more than 1800 games; among their best known products are Monopoly, Cluedo (licensed from the British publisher and known as Clue in North America), Risk, Trivial Pursuit, Ouija boards, Aggravation and Probe.
 Parker Brothers is currently a subsidiary of Hasbro.

 One day the teenaged Parker boys were playing one of the games meant to teach a moral lesson, Everlasting, and felt bored.
 George decided to modify the game by adding lettered cards and a borrowing rule and came up with Banking where the new objective was to become the richest player by winning speculations.
 A speculation began when a lettered card was played and ended when another card of the same letter was played.
 The winner was the one who eventually claimed all the cards.
 To avoid this, players could borrow cards from the bank at 10% interest (borrow ten cards, pay eleven).
 Partnerships could be formed and profits shared.
 Banks were very popular during this period and seen as the way to have a secure fortune as opposed to the unregulated stock and bond exchanges where greed and ruin was documented in the papers every day.